 Xero

 Xero has PO functionality similar to QuickBooks — PO creation, email send, bill conversion.
-Strong for small businesses with simple supplier workflows.
+Strong for teams with simple supplier workflows.

-Same gaps as QuickBooks for SMBs with mixed supplier channels, perishables, or complex receiving variance.
+Same gaps as QuickBooks for teams with mixed supplier channels, perishables, or complex receiving variance.

 The pattern: use QuickBooks or Xero for the accounting system of record.
-Layer a closed-loop procurement tool on top to handle the supplier execution loop.
+Layer a closed-loop procurement tool on top to handle the supplier execution loop before the bill workflow reaches accounting.
 This is what LineNow is designed for.

 The decision framework